Close X

 Brian Di Pietro Law, PLLC Arizona's Tough Experienced Aggressive Sexual Offense Lawyer

-Contact Brian Di Pietro Law, PLLC today for a free case evaluation about your pending sexual assault case in Arizona.
+Contact Brian Di Pietro Law, PLLC at 623-242-2655 today for a free case evaluation about your pending sexual assault case in Arizona.
 Brian Di Pietro is an experienced, tough, aggressive Phoenix criminal defense attorney who will work hard to fight the charges against you to achieve the most favorable outcome for your particular sexual assault charge.
-Contact now Brian Di Pietro Law, PLLC at 623-242-2655, for a free confidential case evaluation about your sexual assault charge in Arizona.

 AWARDS AND ACCOLADES